PumpkinDB/PumpkinDB/doc/script/TXID.md

 Transaction identifiers are guaranteed to be unique and grow monotonically, thus allowing one to compare the order of their origination.

+Exact length is not guaranteed, however, for the purpose of comparability, it is guaranteed that all transaction identifiers are of the same length.

 {% common -%}

 ```